ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 Now the database records are cached in ElasticSearch, so we need to destroy the ElasticSearch POD in order to refresh the data.

-* Run the following command to obtain the ElasticSearch and Inventory PODs:
+* Run the following command to obtain the ElasticSearch and Inventory PODs

   ```bash
   export ES_ID=`kubectl get po |grep elasticsearch|awk '{print $1}'`
   export INV_ID=`kubectl get po |grep inventory-ce|awk '{print $1}'`
   ```

-* Now destroy the ElasticSearch and Inventory PODs:
+* Now destroy the ElasticSearch and Inventory PODs

   ```bash
   kubectl delete po $ES_ID $INV_ID
   ```

-* After a few seconds, you'll see that Kubernetes starts another ElasticSearch POD automatically:
+* After a few seconds, you'll see that Kubernetes starts another ElasticSearch POD automatically

   ```bash
   # kubectl get po